 What is the Mortgage Stress Test and Why Does it Matter?

 Banks and mortgage brokers use the stress test to determine if you qualify for a mortgage.
 Under the stress test, they use a made-up mortgage payment for qualifying you.
-You must be able to prove that you can afford mortgage payments at your mortgage rate (referred to as the contract rate) plus two percent or the mortgage stress test rate (also referring to as the benchmark qualifying rate), whichever is greater.
+You must be able to prove that you can afford mortgage payments at your mortgage rate (referred to as the contract rate) plus two percent or the mortgage stress test rate (also referred to as the benchmark qualifying rate), whichever is greater.

 Regulators want you to be able to prove that you can afford higher mortgage rates if and when they arrive.
 They want you to help avoid “payment shock” if mortgage rates are a lot higher when your mortgage comes up for renewal.